Job Simulator maker Owlchemy unveils Cosmonious High VR game

 Three top investment pros open up about what it takes to get your video game funded.

-“We love the simulator verse as we call it internally.
+“We love the ‘simulator verse,’ as we call it internally.
 And it’s been really fun,” said Eiche.
 “But I think that we wanted to branch out and do something different.
 And there’s a lot of stories to be told in high school as well as a lot of interactions.
 Our brand lends itself to building spaces where players can engage with a unique theme around them.”

 Eiche said that Google let the studio operate autonomously, and that enabled it to move on to Cosmonious High.